khulnasoft-lab/gopkg/README.md

 ### gopkg list

-Glide's `list` command shows an alphabetized list of all the packages that a project imports.
+Gopkg's `list` command shows an alphabetized list of all the packages that a project imports.

 ```